Network topology and connectivity

 - Define network encryption requirements explores key recommendations for network encryption between on-premises and Azure and across Azure regions.

 - Plan for traffic inspection explores key considerations and recommended approaches for mirroring or tapping traffic in Azure Virtual Network.
-Many organizations require Azure traffic to be mirrored to a network packet collector for deep inspection and analysis.
+Many organizations require Azure traffic to be mirrored to a network packet collector for deep inspection and packet analysis.
 This requirement typically focuses on inbound and outbound internet traffic.